Dhruvil369/Langgraph_With_Rag/README.md

-# 🚀 LangChain + MultiRAG Implementation
+# 🚀 LangGraph + MultiRAG Implementation

 An advanced implementation combining the power of **LangChai** with **Multi-Document Retrieval-Augmented Generation (MultiRAG)** and **LangGraph** to build a scalable and efficient question-answering system.